24metrics/Click-Fraud-Bot/README.md

 > 💡 If you're a company or developer looking to **protect your ad spend from such threats**, reach out to us at [24metrics.com]([https://24metrics.com](https://www.24metrics.com/click-fraud-detection/)).

+You can test your Bot against our 👉 [IP-Reputation-Scanner](https://www.24metrics.com/ip-scanner/)

 ---

 ## 🔍 Features